OK let’s bust out the real talk.

 SMART goals.
 You’ve probably seen this acronym floating around.
 I first learned about it in undergrad at business school, but never really payed much attention to it or gave it much credit.
-However, since trying to balance goal setting and motherhood, I’ve revisited it and found that it can be really useful.
+However, since trying to balance goal setting and business building, I’ve revisited it and found that it can be really useful.

 The idea is that any goal you set needs to be:

 So for example, let’s say your goal is to attract more clients and earn more money.

 While an awesome and inspiring goal to have, I can’t honestly say I don’t know exactly what it is you want to achieve.

 Do you want to feel valuable to your ideal client and believe in the content marketing efforts you put out?
 You’re fantastic!
 I could easily start working with you on your blogging and social media strategy.

 However, if attracting more clients means (to you) 30 clients on your caseload, 15 members in your new group, and a signature workshop by the end of the year, our strategy for meeting your goal would be a bit different.